Jaso1024/ColorGameApp/README.md

 # ColorGameApp
-A color hex guessing game made with react native
+A color-hex guessing game made with react native